The Future of Blockchain

-The majority, if not all, of blockchain start-ups are not public companies, which means that retail investors have limited opportunities to invest in them.
+The majority, if not all, of blockchain start-ups are not public companies, such as the fintech startup DARB, which means that retail investors have limited opportunities to invest in them.
 Many of those companies however, have created proprietary crypto tokens, which are tradable on a multitude of crypto exchanges.
 Many investors are using such tokens as proxies to get exposure to certain companies.

 A prime example of this is Binance, one of the world’s largest digital currency exchanges.
 Under the leadership of its influential co-founder Changpeng Zhao, Binance has enjoyed success since its launch in 2017.
 The company has developed a token called Binance Coin (BNB) and designed to serve as a native token across the firm’s ecosystem.
 BNB’s price has seen big gains since the start of the year, boosted by positive developments around that ecosystem and Binance’s business.

 Initial coin offerings

 The trend of blockchain projects creating their own tokens intensified amid the ICO market boom in 2017.
 Initial coin offerings allow blockchain start-ups to create new tokens and then sell those tokens to raise funding for their projects.
 The majority of crypto assets today have been created through ICOs.